marisukukise/japReader/README.md

 # Features
-Parser and dictionary from [ichi.moe](https://ichi.moe/cl/qr/?q=&r=kana) Word status tracking
+* Parser and dictionary from [ichi.moe](https://ichi.moe/cl/qr/?q=&r=kana)
+* Word status tracking
-DeepL translations (no bullshit limits)
+* DeepL translations (no bullshit limits)
-One-click Anki sentence/word card creation
+* One-click Anki sentence/word card creation
-Furigana support
+* Furigana support

 # How does this work?
-It watches your clipboard for Japanese text.
+* It watches your clipboard for Japanese text.
 Once Japanese text is detected, it gets parsing and dictionary data from [ichi.moe](https://ichi.moe/cl/qr/?q=&r=kana).
-The word status tracking is done by checking each parsed dictionary form of a word against a small collection of word databases that accumulate as you use the program.
+* The word status tracking is done by checking each parsed dictionary form of a word against a small collection of word databases that accumulate as you use the program.
-The Anki feature uses the [AnkiConnect](https://github.com/FooSoft/anki-connect) API to send over the necessary card data.
+* The Anki feature uses the [AnkiConnect](https://github.com/FooSoft/anki-connect) API to send over the necessary card data.

 # How do I set this up?
-Download and extract `japReader.zip`.
+1. Download and extract `japReader.zip`.
-You should have all the files as shown in this image:
+2. You should have all the files as shown in this image:

 ![Filelist](images/files.png)

-First, you need to install Node.js:
+3. Then, you need to install Node.js:
 -   Windows and macOS users can install it from [here](https://nodejs.org/en/download/).
 -   Linux instructions can be found [here](https://nodejs.org/en/download/package-manager/).
-Once you have Node.js installed, you should navigate to the folder where you extracted japReader.
+4. Once you have Node.js installed, you should navigate to the folder where you extracted japReader.
-Windows users: Open: `run.bat`
+-   Windows users: Open: `run.bat`
-Linux and macOS users: Open the terminal and navigate to the japReader folder using `cd` Enter `npm install; npm start` The program will now open.
+-   Linux and macOS users: Open the terminal and navigate to the japReader folder using `cd` Enter `npm install; npm start`
+5. The program will now open.

 # Keybindings
 `O` - Options (open options menu)
 `S` - Toggle Stay On Top
-`H` - Toggle Transparent Translation Window (when transparent translation window is focused) `A` - Play Audio
+`H` - Toggle Transparent Translation Window (when transparent translation window is focused)
+`A` - Play Audio
 `Q` - Add to Anki
 `RMB` - (in reader) Change word status to Seen
-`MMB` - (in reader) Change word status to Known `Ctrl+LMB` - (in reader) Change word status to Ignored
+`MMB` - (in reader) Change word status to Known
+`Ctrl+LMB` - (in reader) Change word status to Ignored